 Cave of Wonders, a wonderful natural museum of cave art located between the Soco and Cumayasa rivers and filled with hundreds of Taino Indian cave paintings, is another choice for the adventurous.

-The Cave of Wonders is 47 kilometers from Catalonia Gran Dominicus and 109 kilometers from Catalonia Royal Bavaro & Catalonia Bavaro Beach.
+The Cave of Wonders is 47 kilometres from Catalonia Gran Dominicus and 109 kilometres from Catalonia Royal Bavaro & Catalonia Bavaro Beach.

 If you enjoy visiting historical sites, you should go to this one because it is the most interesting site for Taino mythology origins.